jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 Then you hand the blueprint to a runtime engineer who actually builds and operates the factory.

-**Good for:** Complex systems, when you want consistent policies across your app
-**Not so good for:** Simple tasks, when you need something working by Friday
+**When to use this:**

+Use Effect when you need sophisticated orchestration patterns (retries, timeouts, circuit breakers), when testability is critical, when you want consistent policies across your entire application, or when your team has bandwidth to learn functional programming concepts.

-**Why you might want this (warning: it's addictive):**
+**Why you might want this:**

-**Policies become first-class citizens.** Want to retry with exponential backoff?
-That's not scattered implementation code, that's a policy you declare:
+**Policies become first-class citizens**

+Want to retry with exponential backoff?
+That's not scattered implementation code: that's a policy you declare once and reuse everywhere:

 ```typescript
 const retryPolicy = Schedule.exponential(200).pipe(